-Robust communities have a messy order: they have to evolve they cannot be designed along neat hierarchical lines.
+Robust communities have a messy order: they have to evolve so they cannot be designed along neat hierarchical lines.
 Whether you are planning a supplier ecosystem or a user group one marker for robustness is messy order: there is some organization but it’s not cleanly hierarchical.

 The Messy Order of Robust Communities